buildkite/docs/pages/pipelines/hosted_agents/linux.md

     </tbody>
 </table>

-## Image configuration

-To configure your Linux instance you can use the [Docker Compose](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin) plugin.

 ## Cache volumes

 _Cache volumes_ are external volumes attached to hosted agent instances.
 These volumes are attached on a best-effort basis depending on their locality, expiration and current usage, and therefore, should not be relied upon as durable data storage.